questionmark/qm-oap-docs/doc/qmwise/results.rst

     not be suitable for use when the number of results returned is very large.
 As a rule of thumb, if the returned result set exceeds 1,000 results consider using an alternative API.
-The :od:feed:`Results` OData feed queries the same part of the data model and will accept more filters (including date filters) allowing you to return more precise result sets.
+The :od:feed:`deliveryodata.Results` OData feed queries the same part of the data model and will accept more filters (including date filters) allowing you to return more precise result sets.

 Result Methods